- Phoenix Open's 16th is a gladiatorial arena

 This ultra-exclusive members-only course on California's Monterey Peninsula has may splendid holes but the 16th -- from the tee on a rocky bluff to the left of the clubhouse (above) across the bay to a promontory green -- is the one that keeps tongues wagging long after a round.

-"I do not expect anyone will ever have the opportunity of constructing another course like Cypress Point as I do not suppose anywhere in the world is there such a glorious combination of rocky coast, sand dunes, pine woods and cypress trees," said designer Alister MacKenzie in 1932.
+"I do not expect anyone will ever have the opportunity of constructing another course like Cypress Point as I do not suppose anywhere in the world is there such a glorious combination of rocky coast, sand dunes, pine woods and cypress trees," said designer Alister MacKenzie, who also crafted Augusta National, in 1932.

 Royal County Down in Northern Ireland was voted the world's best course for 2016-17 by Golf Digest -- surpassing icons such as Augusta National and St Andrews -- and the 228-yard par-three fourth hole is one of its jewels.